tr1ckydev/great.db/DOCUMENTATION.md

   - `"Max"`: Maximum from all the values in a column.
   - `"Avg"`: Average of all the values in a column.
   - `"Sum"`: Summation of all the values in a column.
-  - `"Count"`: Returns count of all the rows returned by the query.
-(Or you may use the `length` property of the resultant array)
+  - `"Count"`: Returns count of all the rows returned by the query (or, you may use the `length` property of the resultant array).
-- options.sort `{keyName: string, type: "Ascending"|"Descending"}[]`: Array of object(s) having column name and the way they should be sorted.
+- options.sort `{ keyName: string, type: "Ascending"|"Descending" }[]`: Array of object(s) having column name and the way they should be sorted.
 - options.limit `number`: Limit the amount of rows to return.

 ```typescript